sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 reference the newly created object.
 An object variable has a type that is a class, rather than a primitive such as int, double or boolean.  ``Turtle t1`` and ``World world`` are both object variable declarations since Turtle and World are classes and not primitive types.

-You assign a variable to an object calling a constructor on the right hand side of an equal sign, for example ``World world = new World();`` or
+You assign an object variable by calling a constructor on the right hand side of an equal sign, for example ``World world = new World();`` or
 ``Turtle t1 = new Turtle(world);``.

 |CodingEx| **Coding Exercise:**

-.. activecode:: TurtleTest3b
+.. activecode:: TurtleTest3Objects
     :language: java
     :autograde: unittest
     :datafile: turtleClasses.jar